lxy878/FlixApp/README.md

 **FlixApp** was one of iOS applications I had developed while I was taking CodePath training program at Queens College.

 The app was a practice of integrating RESTful API into Swift UI.
-- Utilizing The Movie DB API to fetch movie data.
+- Utilized The Movie DB API to fetch movie data.
-- setting the movie data as previews on cell UI.
+- set the movie data as previews on cell UI.
-- displaying movie details after one of the previews was selected.
+- displayed movie details after one of the previews was selected.

 ## Video Walkthrough